What we know about the massive staffing shortage that has caused 7 days of major delays at Newark Airport

 How bad is it?

-Around a quarter of inbound and outbound flights at Newark were delayed as of Sunday afternoon, and almost 10% were canceled.
+Over a third of inbound and outbound flights at Newark were delayed Sunday, and more than 10% were canceled.

 Wallace, a passenger whose flight was delayed while heading home to Canada, told CNN her outgoing flight from Newark was originally scheduled for 2:15 p.m.
 ET but was pushed until 5 p.m.
 ET.